-During this time I worked as photographer for freelance clients including the BBC, event organisers such as Harvey Goldsmith as well as a number of private portrait and wedding commissions.
+My photography commissions include the BBC, many events including ‘Flight to the Past’—a vintage flight festival at Blenheim Palace for Harvey Goldsmith—and a number of private portrait and wedding commissions.
 I have taken part in group exhibitions held at St Martin-in-the-Fields in Trafalgar Square, Wells Cathedral and Westminster Central Hall.

-I am now based at The Forge, a brand new space in the heart of Bristol, UK, and can be found on a daily basis drawing, writing, photographing, tweeting or failing that, singing the world's hurts away with an acapella choir, or growing things on our city farm allotment, and just very much enjoying how the adventure keeps coming in this super-creative, idea-rich city.
+I am based at The Forge in the heart of Bristol, UK, and can be found on a daily basis animating, exploring expressive calligraphy, writing or photographing, and failing that, singing the world's hurts away with an acapella choir, or growing things on our city farm allotment, and just very much enjoying how the adventure keeps coming.